 Parties in Poznan also discussed improving work under the Least Developed Countries Fund (LDCF), which is operated by the GEF.
 In particular, options for speeding up the process of implementing "national adaptation programmes of action" (NAPAs) were discussed.
 NAPAs help to identify priority activities with regard to climate change adaptation.
-LDCs expressed their concerns on the time theNAPA process takes and its complicated process, which contradicts the "urgent and immediate needs of LDCs to adapt to the adverse impacts of climate change".
-As to date, the total financial volume of the fund, donated on a voluntary basis, is about 172 million USD, LDCs further claimed that these resources are insufficient.
-For the next four years further funds shall be obtained to reach 500 million USD; this is the amount estimated by the FCCC Secretariat needed to finance NAPA
+49 LDCs are eligible for NAPA preparation and implementation; as of December 2008, 39 NAPAs had been submitted to the FCCC Secretariat.
+LDCs expressed their concerns on the time the NAPA